Create-With-Code-Master/POGIL-Activites/Under-Construction/variables.md

 ## Learning Objectives
 I can:
 * Explain and show examples of the terms _variable, value,_ and _expression_ in samples of C# code.
 * "Walk" another programmer through an expression with variables.
+Communicate to the programmer what the expression is doing.
+For example "Make the camera follow the car by assigning a value of the camera's transform that is the sum of car's transform plus the cameraOffset."
 * Accurately trace the value of a variable in simple examples.
 * Declare a variable.
 * Assign a _value_ to a variable.